frankischilling/fce360-enhanced/README.md

   * Completes the VSync frame pacing implementation

 * **Includes Previous Features:**
   * All v0.6.8 features: VSync frame pacing with texture latching
   * All v0.6.7 features: Drawing API enhancements and advanced memory functions
   * All prior features from v0.6.1–v0.6.6

+---

+## What's new (v0.7.2)

+* **New Lua API Functions:** Added **6 powerful new API functions** for ROM detection, precise input control, and input recording/playback!

+  * **ROM Detection Function:**
+    * `getromname()` - Get current ROM filename with extension (e.g., "Super Mario Bros.nes" or "game.fds")
+    * Works for both NES and FDS games
+    * Handles zip archive format: extracts filename from "path.zip|internal.nes" format
+    * Returns empty string if no game is loaded
+    * Useful for game detection, ROM-specific scripts, or displaying current game name
+    * Added to Monitoring Functions section

+  * **One-Frame Input Control Functions:**
+    * `pressbutton(player, button)` - Press a button for **one frame only**, automatically released on next frame
+      * Perfect for menu navigation, single-frame actions, and precise timing requirements
+      * Works alongside `setjoypad()` - one-frame presses are applied on top of persistent overrides
+      * Multiple calls in the same frame combine (OR'd together)
+      * Must be called in `beforeframe()` callback for proper timing
+    * `releasebutton(player, button)` - Release a button for **one frame only**, automatically returns to previous state
+      * Useful for creating brief button releases while maintaining a held state
+      * Works alongside `setjoypad()` and `pressbutton()` - one-frame releases applied after presses
+      * Multiple calls in the same frame combine (OR'd together)
+      * Must be called in `beforeframe()` callback for proper timing

+  * **Input Recording Functions:**
+    * `startinputrecording()` - Start recording input for all players (0-3)
+      * Begins frame-by-frame input recording
+      * Clears any existing recording data when starting new recording
+      * Returns `true` if recording started successfully, `false` if already recording
+      * Recording continues until `stopinputrecording()` is called
+    * `stopinputrecording()` - Stop recording and return recorded data
+      * Stops the current input recording and returns recorded data as a Lua table
+      * Returns table with frame-by-frame button states for all players
+      * Table structure is compatible with `playinputrecording()` for playback
+      * Returns `nil` if no recording was active
+    * `playinputrecording(data)` - Play back recorded input
+      * Plays back recorded input from a table returned by `stopinputrecording()`
+      * Overrides all input (hardware and Lua) until playback finishes
+      * Useful for TAS (Tool-Assisted Speedrun) tools, input replay, and automated testing
+      * Playback is frame-accurate and matches the original recording exactly

+* **Use Cases:**
+  * **ROM Detection:** Game-specific scripts, ROM change detection, displaying current game name
+  * **One-Frame Input:** Menu navigation, precise timing requirements, single-frame actions
+  * **Input Recording:** TAS tools, input replay, automated testing, speedrun practice

+* **Full Documentation:** Complete API reference with examples in **[Lua Scripting API](#lua-scripting-api)** section below!

+* **Includes Previous Features:**
+  * All v0.7.1 features: Text measurement and rotation API functions
+  * All v0.7.0 features: ROM counter display and separator handling improvements
+  * All v0.6.9 features: Famicom Disk System support and alphabetical ROM sorting
+  * All v0.6.8.1 features: VSync synchronization hotfix
+  * All v0.6.8 features: VSync frame pacing with texture latching
+  * All v0.6.7 features: Drawing API enhancements and advanced memory functions
+  * All prior features from v0.6.1–v0.6.6